pikvm/pikvm/docs/faq.md

 ??? question "Can I assign a static IP to a PiKVM"

+    Yes, we highly suggest using this [document](https://docs.pikvm.org/on_boot_config/#other-available-options) first for those that are not Linux savvy.

+    [ONLY FOR ADVANCED LINUX USERS]
     Edit file `/etc/systemd/network/eth0.network` for Ethernet or `wlan0.network` for Wi-Fi and edit the `[Network]` section:

     ```ini